The End is Near for IBM Content Manager for iSeries…

 Newsflash!
 The end is near for IBM Content Manager.

-In case you haven’t heard, IBM Content Manager for iSeries will reach the end of support on September 30, 2018.
-This is going to have a huge impact on your day-to-day and your documents.
+In case you haven’t heard, IBM Content Manager for iSeries reached the end of support on September 30, 2018.

 Which IBM Content Manager Products Are Affected?